-Within the Lomavis Publishing API, you can enable access for each profile group individually.
-This way, it's possible to create posts automatically—either as drafts first or scheduled directly for publishing.
-Each profile group bundles the related social media profiles (like Facebook, Instagram or LinkedIn), and controls centrally which content gets published on which channels.
+As part of the Lomavis Publishing API, access can be enabled individually for each profile group.
+This makes it possible to create posts automatically, either first as a draft or scheduled directly for publishing.
+Each profile group bundles the associated social media profiles (e.g. Facebook, Instagram, or LinkedIn) and centrally controls which content is published on which channels.

-With this API, you can automate post-planning workflows efficiently—no need to manually make changes in the interface.
+With this API you can efficiently automate workflows for planning posts without having to manually interact with the interface.

-Prices can be found on the price list.
+Prices can be taken from the price list.

-Here you can find details about the API endpoints: Link to documentation
+Here you can access details about the API endpoints: Link to the documentation

-In your account settings under API-Access you can get the access key for API access and need to set it in the Authorization header like this:
+In the account settings under API access you can retrieve the access key for the API and it has to be set in the Authorization header as follows:

-Media upload consists of three steps that have to be done one after the other for every media file.
-After that, the file can be used in a post.
+Uploading media consists of three steps that have to be carried out one after the other for each media file.
+Afterwards, the file can be used in a post.

-In the first step, you have to register an upload with the metadata for the file you want to upload.
-The response includes info for the actual file upload and for confirming it later.
-More details about the payload and the server response can be found in the documentation.
+In the first step, an upload has to be registered using the metadata for the file to be uploaded.
+The response includes the information for the actual file upload and the subsequent confirmation.
+You can find more details about the payload and the server response in the documentation.

-As part of the request to register an upload, you get the details you need for the upload.
+As part of the request to register an upload, the details for the upload are provided.

 {